ktoso/rx-wiki/Creating-Observables.md

 })
 ```

 **NOTE:** A well-formed finite Observable must attempt to call either the Subscriber’s `onCompleted( )` method exactly once or its `onError( )` method exactly once, and must not thereafter attempt to call any of the Subscriber’s other methods.
-It is good practice to check the Subscriber’s `isUnsubscribed( )` state of the Subscriber so that your Observable can stop emitting items or doing expensive calculations when there is no longer an interested Subscriber.
+It is good practice to check the Subscriber’s `isUnsubscribed( )` state so that your Observable can stop emitting items or doing expensive calculations when there is no longer an interested Subscriber.

 #### see also:
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#create(rx.Observable.OnSubscribe)">`create(OnSubscribe)`</a>